mo10serek/cst8917_Assignment_2/README.md

 -   **Lambda**: Broadest event source integrations, mature ecosystem.
 -   **Cloud Functions**: Simpler for Google-native services, but fewer bindings.

+#### Weakness

+- **Azure Functions**: Cause a Cold Start in the Consumption plan and have complex debugging issues
+- **Lambda**: have a soft limit of 1000 executions, 15-minute maximum execution time
+- **Cloud Functions**: don't have VPC Connector in first gen and have basic logging/metrics.

 ## Durable Functions